-Button State Description Unload The Unload button is only selectable once a material spool's filament is loaded to the corresponding head.
-Proceing the Unload button in this state will instruct the printer to Pressing the Unload button in this state will instruct the printer to unload material from the corresponding head.
+Button State Description Unload The Unload button is only selectable once a material filament is loaded to the corresponding head.
+Pressing the Unload button in this state will initialize the unload wizard for the corresponding head.
 Unload Unload button is disabled and not selectable.